COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 SQL had to read all LIBNAMEs to populate the DICTIONARY.MEMBERS

 table.
-If your CICSTRAN and DB2ACCT are both multi-vol on tape, you
+If your CICSTRAN and DB2ACCT are both multi-volume on tape,

 hh:mm-hh:mm